-Is your child interested in learning magic tricks?
+Is your child interested in learning magic?
 Then this collection of tricks will help them get started!
-Each of these card tricks for kids requires one regular deck of cards and some practice – then get ready for an extraordinary show!
+And the best bit, is that each of these card tricks for kids requires just one regular deck of cards and some practice – then get ready for an extraordinary show!

 Card Trick Tips

 Before you start performing card tricks, it’s worth learning a few of the basics to make you look more like a pro:

 - Make sure to practice all cards tricks in the mirror before you begin.